reserve-protocol/protocol/docs/collateral.md

 If `price()` returns 0 for the lower-bound price estimate `low`, the collateral should pass-through the [slow default](#types-of-default) process where it is first marked `IFFY` and eventually transitioned to `DISABLED` if the behavior is sustained. `status()` should NOT return `SOUND`.

+If a collateral implementor extends [Fiat Collateral](../contracts/plugins/asset/FiatCollateral.sol), the logic inherited in the `refresh()` function already satisfies this property.

 ### Collateral must default if `refPerTok()` falls.

-Notice that `refresh()` is the only non-view method on the ICollateral interface, so it's the only place that can deal with a state change like this.
-However, `refresh()` is carefully called by any flow through the RToken protocol that requires good prices or sound collateral.
+Notice that `refresh()` is the only non-view method on the ICollateral interface, so it's the only place that can deal with a state change like this. `refresh()` is carefully called by any flow through the RToken protocol that requires good prices or sound collateral.
 So, we need just the following quite specific property:

 If `refresh()` is called twice, and `refPerTok()` just after the second call is lower than `refPerTok()` just after the first call, then `status()` must change to `CollateralStatus.DISABLED` immediately.
 This is true for any collateral plugin.
 For some collateral plugins it will be obvious that `refPerTok()` cannot decrease, in which case no checks are required.

+If a collateral implementor extends [Fiat Collateral](../contracts/plugins/asset/FiatCollateral.sol), the logic inherited in the `refresh()` function already satisfies this property.

 ### Defaulted Collateral must stay defaulted.